Bernabé Zapata Miralles: 2020–21: Maiden Challenger title, Top 125 & Major debut & first win

-2022: Grand Slam fourth round & first top-15 win, top 75 debut
+2022: French Open fourth round & first top-15 win, top 75 debut

 Ranked No. 130 at the 2022 French Open, Zapata Miralles qualified to make his second consecutive Grand Slam main draw at this Major.
 He won his first match at this Major defeating wildcard Michael Mmoh.
 In the second round he recorded a career breakthrough, upsetting World No. 14 and 13th seed Taylor Fritz for his maiden third-round showing at a Grand Slam and first top-15 win.
 He went one step further to reach the fourth round, having never past the second round of a Major before, defeating John Isner in a five set 3 1/2 hours match.
 He was the first Spanish qualifier to reach the fourth round of a Grand Slam since recording started in 1983.
 As a result, he secured a top 100 debut at world No. 97 on 6 June 2022 and two weeks later he reached No. 90.

 Following his title at the 2022 Meerbusch Challenger he reached a career-high ranking of No. 74 on 15 August 2022.